 Contact us about funding assistance that may be available through the Bucyrus Foundation for projects that improve buildings and support ongoing investment in Downtown District, making buildings attractive and safe for new and growing businesses.

-There are various resources available to entrepreneurs' through local organizations, providing educational support and financial incentives.
+There are various resources available to entrepreneurs through local organizations, providing educational support and financial incentives.
 Business Resource List (PDF) Also refer to the Business Planning Guide provided by the Metropolitan Milwaukee Association of Commerce.